 - Covers young adults up to age 26.
 Health plans must allow families to keep their adult children on the family plan up to age 26.
 This applies even if the child isn’t a student, doesn’t live at home or is not financially dependent on his or her parents.

 - Sufficient access to providers.
 In addition to the above rules, plans offered in a health insurance marketplace must also meet federal standards for network adequacy, ensuring access to primary care doctors, specialists, and “essential community providers” such as community health clinics without unreasonable delay.

 (NOTE: States may enact stronger laws or rules to protect consumers)

 Marketplace Plan Renewals and Eligibility Re-Determinations.
-All health insurance marketplaces must annually re-determine individuals’ eligibility for enrollment and financial assistance, but that redetermination may take place automatically in the federally facilitated marketplace (FFM) and some state-based marketplaces (SBM) in order to reduce demands on IT and support infrastructure and maximize retention.
+All health insurance marketplaces must annually re-determine individuals’ eligibility for enrollment and financial assistance, but that redetermination may take place automatically in order to reduce demands on IT and support infrastructure and maximize retention.
 For example, marketplaces use income information from the IRS to verify income for re-determinations of financial assistance eligibility.
 Federal law also requires insurance companies to renew policies for enrollees, with limited exceptions.
 Thus, even if the consumer takes no action, their coverage will still be renewed although they may not receive financial assistance.
 For enrollees receiving premium tax credits and cost-sharing reductions who have not contacted the marketplace to update their information for the last two years and no IRS income information is available for the previous two tax years, the marketplace will discontinue premium tax credits and cost-sharing reductions unless the enrollee contacts the marketplace and receives an updated re-determination.